-Listen to Brian discuss The Quantum Age on Radio 4’s Today programme:
+Hear Brian discussing The Quantum Age on Radio 4's Today programme:

 If you’d like a signed copy - it makes a great gift - purchase direct below.
 If you want a personalised inscription, just drop Brian an email at email@example.com at the same time with the details.